 Danetre and Southbrook Learning Village, Hawke Road, Southbrook Estate, Daventry, Northants NN11 4LJ

-Places will be allocated to pupils who have a statement of special educational needs which name the academy as appropriate provision.
+Places will be allocated to pupils who have a statement of special educational needs or an EHC Plan which name the academy as appropriate provision.
 When there are more applications for admission than places available, priority will be given in the following order:

 Looked after children and children who were ‘previously looked after’, but immediately after being looked after became subject to an adoption, residence, or special guardianship order.

 - Children of staff employed at DSLV academy in excess of 2 years.

 - Where there will be an older sibling in attendance at DSLV at the date of admission.
 Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent or carer’s partner where the children live at the same address.